charlieikosi/pngnewsR/README.md

 ```
 ##### Outputs
 `pngnewsR` functions endeavour to structure all scrapped data into tabular form as a tibble.
 Three columns make up the tabular data:
-- Pub.Date - This is the date of publication
+- Pub.Date - date of publication
-- Top.Stories - Title of News articles
+- Top.Stories - title of news articles
--  URL - Article url from which it was scrapped
+-  URL - article url from which it was scrapped

 ```
 # A tibble: 10 × 3